CollegeBoreal/INF1086-201-21H-01/S.KSQL/README.md

     kafka_topic = 'topic-journald',
     value_format = 'json',
-    timestamp = 'timestamp',                        -- the column to use as a timestamp timestamp_format = 'yyyy-MM-dd HH:mm:ss.nnnnnnz' -- the format to parse the timestamp );
+    timestamp = 'timestamp',                        -- the column to use as a timestamp timestamp_format = 'yyyy-MM-dd''T''HH:mm:ss.nnnnnn''Z''' -- the format to parse the timestamp );
 ```